ClarenceAtim/Hello-microvers/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Microverse project] <a name="about-project"></a>
+# 📖 Microverse project <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-[This project is used for learning in the mocroverse. ]
+This project is used for learning in the mocroverse.The goal is to master all of the toools and best practice learned in previous steps.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>